loic-sharma/BaGet/docs/import/nugetorg.md

 ## Mirroring

-You can configure BaGet to mirror nuget.org.
+You can configure BaGetter to mirror nuget.org.
 For example, say you install BaGet, enable mirroring, and try to install the package
 [`Newtonsoft.Json`](https://www.nuget.org/packages/Newtonsoft.Json/).
-BaGet doesn't have this package yet, so it will automatically index this package from nuget.org.
+BaGetter doesn't have this package yet, so it will automatically index this package from nuget.org.
 This is also known as "read-through caching".

 For more information, please see [Enable read-through caching](../configuration#enable-read-through-caching).